-Dr. Katrin Glatzel is a Research Fellow at the International Food Policy Research Institute's (IFPRI) West and Central Africa Office in Dakar, Senegal and Program Head of the Malabo Montpellier Panel.
+Dr. Katrin Glatzel is the Program Head of the Malabo Montpellier Panel, a program by the International Food Policy Research Institute (IFPRI).
+She is based at IFPRI's West and Central Africa Office in Dakar, Senegal and is a Visiting Researcher at Imperial College London.

-She leads on the research and writing of the Panel’s reports and briefing papers and works with the members of the Panel to ensure strategically delivered expert advice to African and European governments on their approach towards achieving the ambitious goals under the Malabo Declaration and the Sustainable Development Goals.
-She is the lead author of several of the Malabo Montpellier Panel reports, various briefing papers and other technical publications.
+Katrin leads on the research and writing of the Panel’s reports and briefing papers and works with the members of the Panel to ensure strategically delivered expert advice to African and European governments towards meeting the ambitious goals under the African Union Agenda 2063, the Malabo Declaration and the Sustainable Development Goals (SDGs).
+She is the lead author of several of the Malabo Montpellier Panel reports, various briefing papers, and other technical publications.